Sunday, August 31, 2025

 “For of old I have broken your yoke and burst your bonds; and you said, ‘I will not transgress,’ when on every high hill and under every green tree you lay down, playing the harlot.”
 Jeremiah 2:20

-God’s messenger helps God’s people by urging them to remember and consider the greatness of God’s deeds on their behalf.
-Moses asked, “Has a god tried to go to take for himself a nation from within another nation by trials, by signs and wonders and by war and by a mighty hand and by an outstretched arm and by great terrors, as the Lord your God did for you in Egypt before your eyes?”
-[22]
+God’s messenger helps God’s people to remember and consider the greatness of God’s deeds on their behalf.
+In Deuteronomy 4:34, Moses asked Israel, “Has a god tried to go to take for himself a nation from within another nation by trials, by signs and wonders and by war and by a mighty hand and by an outstretched arm and by great terrors, as the Lord your God did for you in Egypt before your eyes?”

 “Yet I had planted you a noble vine, a seed of highest quality.
 How then have you turned before Me into the degenerate plant of an alien vine?”
 Jeremiah 2:21

 If we abide in fellowship with God, God’s presence with us will help us bear good grapes.
 Judah did not remain with the Lord.
-The Lord warned them of their future if they forsook Him via a song that He gave Moses long before Jeremiah was born: “For their vine is from the vine of Sodom, and from the fields of Gomorrah; their grapes are grapes of poison, their clusters, bitter.”
-[24]
+In Deuteronomy 32:32, Moses warned them long before Jeremiah was born: “For their vine is from the vine of Sodom, and from the fields of Gomorrah; their grapes are grapes of poison, their clusters, bitter.”

-Jesus told a parable in which He characterized God as a vineyard owner looking for His laborers to produce and yield to Him good grapes, but they acted violently against Him.
-You can see how offensive Judah’s behavior had been towards Him.
+Jesus told a parable in which a vineyard owner expected His laborers to produce good grapes, but they produced rebellion against the owner.
 Is it any wonder that He allowed them to experience great tribulations?

 “For though you wash yourself with lye, and use much soap, yet your iniquity is marked before Me, says the Lord God.”
 Jeremiah 2:22

-Our good works do not erase our sins.
-Our good intentions do not negate them.
-Regret for our sin does not remove it.
-“Without shedding of blood there is no remission.”
-Jesus said, “For this is My blood of the new covenant, which is shed for many for the remission of sins.”
-Only faith in the atoning blood of Jesus cleanses our sins away.
-[25]
+Good deeds do not erase sin.
+Good intentions do not negate them.
+Regret for sin does not remove it.
+Hebrews 9:22 says, “Without shedding of blood there is no remission.”
+In Matthew 26:28, Jesus said, “For this is My blood of the new covenant, which is shed for many for the remission of sins.”
+Faith in the blood of Jesus cleanses sin away.

 “How can you say, I am not polluted, I have not gone after the Baals?
 See your way in the valley; know what you have done: you are a swift dromedary breaking loose in her ways. a wild donkey used to the wilderness, that sniffs at the wind in her desire; in her time of mating, who can turn her away?
 All those who seek her will not weary themselves; in her month they will find her.
 Withhold your foot from being unshod, and your throat from thirst.
 But you said, ‘There is no hope.
 No!
 For I have loved aliens, and after them I will go.’”
 Jeremiah 2:23-25

-Sin is bad.
-It blinds us from seeing wrong from right.
-The Lord compared Judah to a swift camel (a dromedary) and a wild donkey that had an insatiable desire for illicit sex.
-They were so captivated by this lifestyle, so bound by this sin, so addicted to it, that they assumed that there was no use to turn to the Lord for help.
+Sin blinds us from seeing wrong from right.
+The Lord compared Judah to a swift camel and a wild donkey that had an insatiable desire for illicit sex.
+They were addicted it.
+They assumed it was no use to turn to the Lord for help.
 Even when confronted about it, they would not change.

 “As the thief is ashamed when he is found out, so is the house of Israel ashamed; they and their kings and their princes, and their priests and their prophets, saying to a tree, ‘You are my father,’ and to a stone, ‘You gave birth to me.’
 For they have turned their back to Me, and not their face.
 But in the time of their trouble they will say, ‘Arise and save us.’”
 Jeremiah 2:26-27

 The people of Judah were thieves.
-They robbed God of the glory that He deserved.
-They called images carved out of wood and chiseled out of stones their parents.
-They loved the works of their own hands.
-Acknowledging and confessing their sin required humbling themselves.
+They robbed God of the glory He deserved.
+They called carved and chiseled images their parents.
+They were proud of their work.
+Confessing their need for divine intervention required humility.
 They needed to say to God, “You are right.
 We are wrong.
 Please forgive us and change us.”

-“But where are your gods that you have made for yourselves?
+“Where are your gods that you have made for yourselves?
 Let them arise, if they can save you in the time of your trouble; for according to the number of your cities are your gods, O Judah.
 Why will you plead with Me?
 You all have transgressed against Me, says the Lord.
 In vain I have chastened your children.
 They received no correction.
 Your sword has devoured your prophets like a destroying lion.”
-Jeremiah 2:29-30
+Jeremiah 2:28-30

 The Lord addressed their mistreatment of Him.
-They wanted to manipulate the Creator and Sustainer of the universe to enable their sinful lifestyles.
-They had made gods out of all kinds of falsehoods and then wanted a God who only speaks truth to come to their aid.
-“Are you pleading with Me?” asked the Lord.
 They crossed over every line that He drew for them.
 They would not listen to His advice.
 They had put to the sword His prophets.
 No, He was not going to rescue them this time from the army that coming against them.

 “O generation, see the Word of the Lord!
 Have I been a wilderness to Israel, or a land of darkness?
 Why do My people say, we are lords; we will come no more to You?
 Can a virgin forget her ornaments, or a bride her attire?
 Yet My people have forgotten Me days without number.”
 Jeremiah 2:31-32

-Virgin Judah had forgotten her betrothal ornaments.
-The love and joy she had in the Lord!
-She forgot her wedding attire.
-The covenant she made with God on Mount Sinai!
-The Lord wanted Judah to remember her first love for Him and be happy to regain that first love.
+Judah had forgotten her betrothal ornaments.
+She forgot the covenant she made with God on Mount Sinai!
+The Lord longed for Judah to remember her first love for Him and return to it.

 “Why do you beautify your way to seek love?
 Therefore, you have also taught the wicked women your ways.
 Also on your skirts is found the blood of the lives of the poor innocents.
 I have not found it by secret search, but plainly on all these things.
 Yet you say, because I am innocent, surely His anger shall turn from me.
 Behold, I will plead My case against you because you say, I have not sinned.”
 Jeremiah 2:33-35